TN-Holdings-LLC/psf-zero/README.md

   233–240MB and object counts at 181k–194k throughout — no growth in either.

+> **Correction (2026-09-10): the raw arrays behind this bullet list have
+> since been recovered, and two of its numbers need qualifying.** The
+> "r≈0.64" figure is exact — the per-iteration Pearson correlation in that
+> run is **+0.644** (Qiskit vs `verify=True`).
+The "roughly 2.5–2.7x"
+> figure is not wrong but is not a matched comparison: it divides
+> PSF-Zero's *mean* at Qiskit's slowest 1% (17.45ms / 3.28ms) by
+> PSF-Zero's *median* over the whole run.
+Mean-against-mean gives
+> 1.78x / 1.72x and median-against-median gives 3.20x / 3.27x.
+The
+> qualitative claim survives under every pairing — PSF-Zero is markedly
+> slower at exactly those iterations, by somewhere between 1.7x and 3.3x
+> depending on the statistic — but the specific figure should be quoted
+> with the statistic it came from.
+Full analysis in the 2026-09-10 update
+> below.

 **Conclusion:** the ratio compression seen at 10,000/50,000 iterations is not a memory leak or an algorithmic scaling problem in `psf_compile.py` or `psf_zero_core` — both stayed flat under controlled conditions.
 It tracks